MikeySaw/pokemon_generation/reports/README.md

 >
 > Answer:

-We used Google Cloud Storage as our storage for DVC.
-First we only had raw images of Pokemon.
-For training our model we had to create captions with BLIP2 for these Pokemon images.
-The generated captions were saved in a jsonl file.
-For creating the Huggingface dataset with both images and captions and train/test/val split we had to put the images and the jsonl file with the captions in their respective folder (train/test/val) in the data directory.
-Having DVC allowed us to experiment with the creation of the dataset.
-We could move around the images in the folders without destroying the structure of the data.
-Simply doing `dvc pull` allowed us to reset all the changes we made to the data and try again if something didn't work properly.
-Additionally having DVC allowed us to include data testing in our workflow since we could use `dvc pull` in our workflow files to get the data for GitHub actions.
+We used Google Cloud Storage for our DVC-based storage.
+Initially, we only had raw images of Pokémon.
+To train our model, we generated captions for these images using BLIP2, saving the captions in a JSONL file.
+For creating a Huggingface dataset with both images and captions, and for the train/test/val split, we placed the images and JSONL captions into their respective train, test, and validation folders in the data directory.
+DVC allowed us to experiment with the dataset creation.
+We could move the images between folders without disrupting the data structure, and a simple `dvc pull` let us reset any changes and try again if something didn't work properly.
+Additionally, DVC enabled us to include data testing in our workflow.
+We could use `dvc pull` in our GitHub Actions workflow files to fetch the data needed for automated tests.

 ### Question 11